How to Make Bath Time a Sensory Experience

 Turn the bath into a salon.
 Wash their hair and ‘style’ it, just like the pros do.
 Try out funky styles, like a Mohawk!
 Be sure to have a handheld mirror so you little on can see their new ‘do’.
 This can be great practice for when you take your child to a real hair stylist.

-Sometimes getting your child to take a bath can be difficult, but these ideas can make it more fun for them and you!
+Sometimes getting your child to take a bath can be difficult, but these ideas for baths for kids can make it more fun for them and you!
 If your little one loves bath time and can’t get enough water, be sure to check out our Benefits of Water Play blog post.